nci/gsky/Documents/ows/README.md

 It is hoped that some of the text from the Word doc will be inserted as comments within the code, which is is virtually without any context-specific comments.
-It will make the life easier for a new programmer, even if s/he is a GOlang expert.
+It will make the life easier for a new programmer, even if s/he is a **GOlang** expert.

 GSKY_User_Guide (.pptx and .ppsx)
 ---

 How to use GSKY through TerriaMap is presented through animations.
 This 5 minute presentation will give the end user a working knowledge of the GSKY Web Map Service.
-It does not include at present the WCS and WPS services.
+It does not include the WCS and WPS services but may be added later.

 GSKY_build_all (.pptx and .ppsx)
 ---

 How to install and start a GSKY server.
 Includes the steps in creating a Virtual Machine on Tenjin.
-The doc describes the installation of all dependencies plus the building of GSKY server and is a companion of 'build_all.sh' which is a one-step installation script.
+The doc describes the installation of all dependencies plus the building of GSKY server and is a companion of **build_all.sh** which is a one-step installation script.
 Code snippet for each step is displayed.

 QGIS_Desktop_Tutorial (.pptx)